-The parent entity has an USD750k payment due to KRISS on the sale of the first MEG system to complete the initial licence fee payable on the Licence Agreement signed with KRISS in April 2016.
-This is equivalent to AUD\$1.015m.
-The timing of the payments are subject to the delivery, installation and sign off of the first MEG system.
-These activities are expected to occur from September 2018 through mid calendar 2019.
+The parent entity has an USD500k payment due to KRISS on the sale of the first MEG system to complete the initial licence fee payable on the Licence Agreement signed with KRISS in April 2016.
+This is equivalent to AUD\$0.713m.
+The timing of the payments are subject to the delivery, installation and sign off of the second phase of the first MEG system.
+These activities are expected to occur from November 2019 through 2020.